 Anyone who has ever seen paramedics at work will confess that there is something extremely admirable about the profession.

-Observing the way they work so perfectly as a team is enough to inspire awe and admiration, and it really is no wonder why some people aspire to be a paramedic at one point or another.
+Observing the way they work so perfectly as a team is enough to inspire us and be thankful a Paramedic is the one we can always rely on to know exactly what to do in an emergency.
+It really is no wonder why some aspire to be a paramedic at one point or another in their life.

-Before signing up for the job, there are a few things about this profession to be aware of, because being a paramedic is no walk in the park.
+Before signing up for the job as a Paramedic, there are a few things about this profession to be aware of.

-The job demands a lot of dedication, study and hard work.
-Today’s new paramedic’s must also be registered and have a degree in Paramedic Science.
+The job demands a lot of dedication, study and of course – hard work.
+Newly-graduated Paramedic’s must also be registered and have completed a Bachelor degree in Paramedic Science.

 Most people assume that being a paramedic is all about rushing to accident scenes and scooping people up to bring them to the hospital – it takes much more than that.
 Paramedics will rush to accident scenes and help people yes; but the fact is they do so many other things such as:

-People who want to become paramedics should know that the requirements are especially rigorous and not just anyone can get a job as a paramedic.
+People who want to become a Paramedic should know that the requirements are especially rigorous and not just anyone can get a job as a Paramedic.

-Considering that paramedics are first responders, there is a lengthy screening and study process to prepare for the role.
+Considering Paramedics are first responders, there is a lengthy screening and study process to prepare for the role.

-The first thing you can do is get essential experience in out-of-hospital emergency health care as a Basic Life Support Medic.
+The first thing you can do is get essential experience in out-of-hospital emergency health care as a Basic/Advanced Life Support Medic.